What is the cost of child care in your state?

-One new feature to this map is the addition of county-level data to a selection of states including: Arizona, Massachusetts, Minnesota, and New Hampshire.
+New to this year’s map is county-level data for seven states: Arizona, Alaska, Delaware, Hawaii, Massachusetts, Minnesota, and New Hampshire.
 We have also added print-friendly fact sheets with child care cost and affordability data to each state.

 If you are looking for Cost of Care reports from previous years, please visit our archived Parents and the High Cost of Care reports page.